WaldLumen/Kagebunshin-Mode/README.md

 ## Guide

-Clones spawn if your hero runs liuom to a tree, with the "run" checkbox on, in Mod settings.
+Clones spawn if your hero runs to a tree, with the "run" checkbox on, in Mod settings.